 The antigen capture ELISA test is an accurate, rapid method of identifying cattle persistently infected with BVDV.
-The test can be performed on either serum or skin biopsy (ear notch) samples stored in phosphate buffered saline solution (PBS).
-Once started, the test takes 4 hours to complete.
+The test can be performed on either serum or skin biopsy (ear notch) samples stored in phosphate buffered saline solution (PBS) which is added by the lab.
+Once started, the test takes 2 hours to complete.

-Serum from calves should not be submitted for testing unless the sample was collected prior to feeding colostrum or the calf is >3 months of age.
+Serum from calves should not be submitted for testing unless the sample was collected prior to feeding colostrum or the calf is greater than 3 months of age.
 This is due to maternal antibody interference, which can increase the risk of false negative results.

-Skin biopsy samples can be submitted from cattle of any age, including young calves < 3 months of age.
+Skin biopsy samples can be submitted from cattle of any age, including young calves younger than 3 months of age.